gentoo-mirror/jacksonchen666/README.md

 Not guaranteed.
 Insert all the disclaimers here of course.

-There may be testing in x86_64/amd64, but since jacksonchen666's main Gentoo machine runs on x86_64/amd64, packages will be less tested for arm64.
+jacksonchen666's main Gentoo machine runs on x86_64/amd64, so packages will be less tested for arm64.

 There may be attempts to follow Gentoo conventions for ebuilds and stuff, but that's also not guaranteed.